littletomatodonkey/insight-face-paddle/README_en.md

 # for CPU
 pip3 install paddlepaddle
 ```
-More details about installation refer to [PaddlePaddle](https://www.paddlepaddle.org.cn/).
+For more details about installation. please refer to [PaddlePaddle](https://www.paddlepaddle.org.cn/).

 2. Install requirements